imliuyzh/lfs101x-notes/chapter7.md

 - mkdir /usr/sampdir
   - It creates a sample directory called sampdir under /usr
 - mkdir -p /tmp/somedir/subdir
-  - It creates a sample directory named subdir if somedir/ or tmp/ does not exist
+  - It creates a sample directory named subdir even if somedir/ or tmp/ does not exist

 ## Moving, Renaming or Removing a File
 Note that mv does double duty, in that it can: